orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/learn/tutorials/amazing-admin-panel.md

 If you've been following along with these tutorials or been exploring some of the other great Orchid plugins, you may be starting to realize just how much you can do with Orchid, and especially how difficult it can be to remember exactly how to use it all.
 It can be a bit tricky to navigate the documentation to find that one little snippet of code you need, and you have to hope that it is up-to-date and hasn't changed if you're not yet on the latest version.

 Fortunately, Orchid has a solution for all of these problems: an admin panel which brings the most relevant documentation to you in one central location, perfectly up-to-date with your version of Orchid.
 This tutorial will walk you through setting up this plugin and navigating the admin panel to help you find what you need.
+And it

 Before continuing, make sure you have followed along with the previous tutorial and have started your local Orchid server with `gradle orchidServe`.
 We will be building on that example in this tutorial.